 While the resumption of outdoor training is easily organized, we will need to wait for facility management at the indoor facilities (i.e. city pools and U of M fieldhouse) to determine the timing and protocols under which they’ll be able to reopen their doors.
 The City of Winnipeg has already advised they don’t expect pools to reopen before the end of March or early April.
 This delay is unavoidable, as lifeguards are rehired and retrained to ensure staffing and safety requirements are met.
-Triathlon Manitoba aims to restart our Swim Program as soon as we’re able.
+Triathlon Manitoba Swim Program restarted on March 29.

 For Outdoor Training, sports are allowed to resume organized practices and activities according to the Return to Play documents that were approved for each sport.
 Triathlon’s Return to Play Approval still requires physical distancing of 2m to be maintained at all times, but allows coached practices and workout group sizes of up to 10 people.
-For larger workouts, program athletes are required to split into smaller groups to abide by the max 10 regulation, for both instruction and activities.
+For larger programs, athletes are required to split into smaller groups to abide by the max 10 regulation, for both instruction and activities.

 Coaches or workout leaders are required to have hand sanitizer and PPE available at all workouts.
 Triathlon Manitoba can provide such packages to programs if needed.

 Triathlon Manitoba will continue working with Sport Manitoba, Swim Manitoba, Manitoba Cycling Association and Athletics Manitoba to ensure the restart of our sport happens in the most responsible way.